9 Best Password Managers for Businesses in 2025

 4. NordPass — Good Security + Sharing Options

-NordPass is an intuitive password manager that uses the xChaCha20 encryption algorithm — this encryption method isn’t necessarily better than 256-bit AES encryption (which all of the other brands on this list use), but it’s more modern and faster.
+NordPass is an intuitive password manager that uses the xChaCha20 encryption — this encryption method isn’t necessarily more secure than 256-bit AES encryption (which all of the other brands on this list use), but it’s more modern and faster.

 It offers a streamlined setup process — with setup guides and tutorials available on its website that are clear and detailed, providing step-by-step instructions for both basic and advanced features.
 Additionally, NordPass offers face-to-face onboarding for Enterprise users.